milindbhavsar/Database_Design/README.md

      Use case - fuzzy search

 		- DB gives guaranteed no data loss but search engines do not.
 		- Search engine comes gives redundancy and availiabilty but does not guarantee data loss so they never become primary .

 		Uber - fuzzy search
-		Netflix search on movie , genre , artist
+		Netflix search on movie , genre , artist information

   4. Metrics - 	 OpenTSDB , Influx DB